LinkedIn Message Templates for Outreach to CEOs and Business Owners That Work

 Hi [Name] — the [niche] businesses pulling ahead right now are the ones automating [specific function] before their competitors do.
 I work with a handful of [niche] owners on exactly this.
 Would love to share what the leaders are doing differently if you're curious.

-Why it works: Competitive framing activates FOMO without being manipulative.
+Why it works: Competitive framing activates urgency without being manipulative.
 "Would love to share" positions you as an expert with useful information, not a vendor with a quota.
+The implication that their competitors may already be doing this creates natural interest without a hard sell.

 Template 7: The Direct Ask (Advanced)

-Best for: CEOs with clear signals they're actively looking for solutions (job postings, recent LinkedIn posts about problems).
+Best for: CEOs with clear signals they are actively looking for solutions (job postings, recent LinkedIn posts about problems).

 Hey [Name] — noticed you're hiring for [role] at [Company].
 We might be able to solve what that role is meant to handle for a fraction of the cost with AI automation.
 15 minutes to see if it makes sense?